Skip to content

 4. Overemphasis on Sales

-Overemphasis on promotional strategies that aim solely at increasing sales can lead to a focus on price rather than value.
+Overemphasis on the strategies that aim solely at increasing sales can lead to a focus on price rather than value.
 Any business may need to pay more attention to other essential aspects, such as product development and customer service.

 5. Consumer Overload